Finsbury Park, Islington/Hackney/Haringey

 The park itself is now the responsibility of Haringey council, which has restored it to something approaching its Victorian glory with the help of lottery funding.
 The project included the re-landscaping of the American Gardens, opposite which is an outdoor gym.
 Furtherfield Gallery is based in the McKenzie Pavilion, near the lake.
 Finsbury Park is often the setting for major events and concerts.

-The locality has become increasingly artsy lately.
+The locality has become increasingly artsy in recent years.
 The Park Theatre opened in 2013 on Clifton Terrace, just north of the station.
 Built on the site of a disused office block, the two-auditorium venue incorporates a 200-seat theatre and a flexible 90-seat space.
 The theatre’s bar is shown in the photograph at the top of this article.
-The even newer John Jones arts building is around the corner in Morris Place.
+The John Jones arts building opened around the corner in Morris Place in 2014.

 Finsbury Park’s community is culturally diverse with no single ethnic group forming a majority.
 Blackstock Road has been dubbed ‘Little Algiers’ for the number of Algerian refugees who live in the vicinity.